microsoft/vscode-react-native/README.md

 >If you receive an error `adb: command not found`, you need to update your path variable to include the location of your *ADB* executable.
 The *ADB* executable file is located in a subdirectory along with your other Android SDK files.

-Note that there is a known issue [Issue #FIX_THIS](https://github.com/facebook/react-native/issues/5850) while running an app targeting iPhone 6
+Note that there is a known issue [#5850](https://github.com/facebook/react-native/issues/5850) while running an app targeting iPhone 6

 ### Debugging on iOS device
 Debugging on iOS device isn't straightforward and requires following manual steps: